Lawsuit: GOP donor offered money to hush girl he trafficked

 Lazzaro has connections to prominent Republicans in Minnesota, and pictures on his Facebook and Twitter accounts show him with prominent party leaders nationwide, including former President Donald Trump, former Vice President Mike Pence and Florida Sen. Marco Rubio.

-He is also close friends with the embattled leader of the Minnesota Republican Party, Jennifer Carnahan.
+Lazzaro is also close friends with the former leader of the Minnesota Republican Party, Jennifer Carnahan.
 News of the charges against Lazzaro increased calls for her to resign from her post, which she did after initially resisting.
 She has said she had no knowledge of the allegations against Lazzaro.

+At Tuesday’s news conference, Anderson showed a picture of Lazzaro sitting on top of a jet and another picture of a shirtless man, who he said was Lazzaro, with stacks of cash.

+When authorities searched Lazzaro’s residence at a Minneapolis hotel and condominium complex in December, they found more than $370,000 in U.S. currency, as well as currency from several other countries, according to court documents.
+They also found several bars that authorities believed to be gold, silver, platinum, palladium, rhodium and copper.
+When he was indicted on the sex trafficking charges last month, he was ordered to turn over the U.S. currency, a Ferrari convertible, and multiple cellphones, computers, thumb drives and SD cards.